Welcome to Reception

 Early Years Practitioners: Mrs Shah (RA), Miss Bransom (RSA)

 Dates for your diary 2019:

-- Thursday 11th July - Transition Day.
-Children spend time in their new classroom.
+- Thursday 11th July - Transition morning for the new children to Cranborne.
+Children to spend time in their new Reception classroom.

 - Friday 19th July - Last day of term.
 School finishes at 1:15pm.

 - Please refer to the main webpage for the full school year calendar.